pranav-ganesh/tp/docs/UserGuide.md

 3. Unable to understand why a specific row was not able to be imported
    * Detailed reasons for any import error can be found in the logs of the CMM

-**Future implementations**
-1. Exporting current state of the database into a CSV file
+### Exporting state of database
+CMM is able to export the current database into csv files.
+The files will to be semicolon delimited Csv file.

+Steps to Import from CSV file
+1. Closing the application in any way would prompt user to export the current database
+2. The CMM will export the database to the data file location
+3. Export file will

 ### Editing the data file (JSON)

 AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.